-BIO 336 MOLECULAR BIOLOGY Four credit hours
+BIO 336 MOLECULAR BIOLOGY

-Prerequisite: BIO 211 is required and BIO 212 is recommended

-A lecture-laboratory study of some of the major techniques and applications in molecular biology.
+Prerequisite: BIO 211 is required and BIO 212 is recommended A lecture-laboratory study of some of the major techniques and applications in molecular biology.

-BIO 337 PLANT PHYSIOLOGY Four credit hours
+BIO 337 PLANT PHYSIOLOGY

-A lecture-laboratory study of the mechanisms employed by plants to solve the problems of life on land.
+Prerequisite: BIO 222 A lecture-laboratory study of the mechanisms employed by plants to solve the problems of life on land.
 Discussion of classic and current papers from the literature is included.
 Major topics covered are stress physiology, growth and development, and photosynthesis.
 The cellular and molecular basis for plant function is explored.
 The implications of plants' physiological adaptations in ecology and agriculture are emphasized.

-BIO 341 IMMUNOLOGY Four credit hours
+BIO 341 IMMUNOLOGY

 Prerequisite: BIO 121L, 122L are required and BIO 212 is recommended.
 A lecture-laboratory study of innate and acquired immune responses.

-BIO 363 BIOLOGY SEMINAR Zero credit hours
+BIO 363 BIOLOGY SEMINAR